SemMTM/pinterest-clone/README.md

 This project had 7 main epics that user stories were catagorised into:

 #### Authentication
 The Authentication epic is for all user stories pertaining to user authentication and registration.
 This epic provides crutial functionaliy and security to the app and users.
-Without user authentication almost of all the features Pinterest95 currently has would not be do-able.
+Without user authentication almost of all the features within Pinterest95, would not be do-able.

 #### Backend
 The Backend epic is for all stories related to the set up of the project and database.
 Another critical epic as without the server-side set up or database the app would not function.